wilsonte-umich/mdi-suite-template/overview.md

 Then copy and modify the '_template' pipeline or app, which provides a working boilerplate for all required tool code.

+The remainder of these documentation pages will walk you through the basic structure of pipeline and app assemblies and provide a handy working reference as you write code.

 <!-- please do not alter the next line -->
 {% include mdi-project-documentation.md %}